codeprimate/personfromvid/docs/dev/architecture.md

 ### 5. Close-up Detection (`CloseupDetectionStep`)

-This step identifies frames that are close-ups of a person.
+This step analyzes the framing of each person to classify the shot type (e.g., close-up, medium shot).

 **Primary Component**: `core/steps/closeup_detection.py` (using `analysis/closeup_detector.py`)

 **Workflow Steps:**
-1. **Bounding Box Analysis**: Analyze the size of the face bounding box relative to the frame size.
+1. **Multi-Factor Analysis**: For each detected person, it analyzes the face bounding box size relative to the frame area.
+If available, it also considers body pose landmarks (like shoulder width) for a more accurate classification.
-2. **Classification**: Tag frames as `closeup` or `not_closeup`.
+2. **Shot Type Classification**: Based on configurable thresholds, it classifies the shot into categories such as `extreme_closeup`, `closeup`, `medium_closeup`, `medium_shot`, or `wide_shot`.
-3. **State Update**: Store the close-up classification in the frame's metadata.
+3. **State Update**: The detailed `CloseupDetection` result, including the shot type, is stored in the frame's metadata.

 ### 6. Quality Assessment (`QualityAssessmentStep`)

-This step evaluates the technical quality of each frame.
+This step evaluates the technical quality of each frame that contains a person.

 **Primary Component**: `core/steps/quality_assessment.py` (using `analysis/quality_assessor.py`)

 **Workflow Steps:**
+1. **Candidate Filtering**: The step first filters the list of all frames to only those that contain detected faces and poses, as only these are relevant for final output.
-1. **Quality Metrics**: Calculate metrics for blur, brightness, and contrast.
+2. **Quality Metrics**: For each candidate frame, it calculates metrics for sharpness (blur), edge definition, brightness, and contrast.
-2. **Scoring Algorithm**: Combine metrics into a single quality score for each frame.
+3. **Scoring Algorithm**: These metrics are combined into a single, weighted `overall_quality` score.
+4. **Global Ranking**: After all frames are assessed, they are ranked globally based on their quality score.
+This rank is stored in the frame's metadata and is critical for the final selection step.
-3. **State Update**: Store the quality score in the frame's metadata.
+5. **State Update**: The detailed `QualityMetrics` and the global `quality_rank` are stored in each frame's `FrameData` object.

 ### 7. Frame Selection (`FrameSelectionStep`)

-This step selects the best frames to use for the final output, based on all previously gathered data.
+This step selects the best and most diverse frames for the final output, based on all previously gathered data.

 **Primary Component**: `core/steps/frame_selection.py` (using `analysis/frame_selector.py`)

 **Workflow Steps:**
+1. **Dynamic Quotas**: The number of frames to select per category is dynamically adjusted based on the video's duration to ensure sufficient coverage for longer videos.
-1. **Category Grouping**: Group frames by criteria like pose and head angle.
+2. **Category Grouping**: Usable frames (those with sufficient quality) are grouped by criteria like body pose (e.g., `standing`, `closeup`) and head angle (e.g., `front`, `profile_left`).
-2. **Selection Logic**: Select the top N frames from each group based on the quality score.
-3. **Crop Planning**: Define crop regions for face-centric outputs.
-4. **State Update**: Mark the selected frames for output generation.
+3. **Advanced Scoring**: Within each category, frames are ranked using a weighted score that considers not only the global quality assessment but also other factors like the relative size of the face in the frame.
+4. **Diverse Selection**: The final selection algorithm iterates through the ranked frames in each category, picking the top-ranked ones while ensuring they are visually distinct from each other to maximize diversity.
+5. **State Update**: A list of all unique selected frame IDs is stored in the pipeline state, and the `FrameData` for each selected frame is updated to indicate which categories it was chosen for.

 ### 8. Output Generation (`OutputGenerationStep`)

-The final step generates the output images and metadata files.
+The final step generates the output images based on the selections from the previous step.

 **Primary Component**: `core/steps/output_generation.py` (using `output/image_writer.py` and `output/naming_convention.py`)

 **Workflow Steps:**
-1. **File Naming**: Generate filenames based on the project's naming convention.
-2. **Image Encoding**: Save full frames and face crops as high-quality JPEGs.
-3. **Metadata Finalization**: Create the final `info.json` file with all processing metadata.
-4. **Cleanup**: Remove the temporary directory.
+1. **File Naming**: A structured filename is generated for each output image, based on the source frame, the category it was selected for (e.g., `pose_standing`, `head_angle_front`), and its quality rank.
+2. **Image Generation**: For each selected frame, the step generates one or more output files:
+    - **Full Frames**: Saved for categories where the full context is important (e.g., `standing`).
+    - **Pose Crops**: If enabled, crops focusing on the person's body are generated.
+    - **Face Crops**: If enabled, tight crops of the face are generated for head angle categories.
+3. **Image Encoding**: All output images are saved as high-quality JPEGs (or other configured formats) in the final output directory.
+4. **State Update**: A list of all generated output file paths is added to the pipeline's processing statistics.

+### State Persistence and Cleanup

+Two important aspects of the pipeline are handled by the main `ProcessingPipeline` orchestrator rather than a specific step:

+1.  **Metadata Persistence**: The complete state of the pipeline is continuously saved to a `{video_base}_info.json` file inside the temporary working directory.
+The `StateManager` handles this process, and it is updated after every successfully completed step.
+This file serves as the single source of truth for the entire process, enabling resumability.
+There is no separate "final" metadata file; this state file contains all the collected information.

+2.  **Temporary Directory Cleanup**: The temporary directory, which contains all extracted frames and the state file, is managed by the `TempManager`.
+The `ProcessingPipeline` decides whether to delete this directory upon completion (or failure) based on the user's configuration (`--keep-temp` flag and other settings).
+This cleanup is not part of any single step but is a final action performed by the pipeline orchestrator.

 ## Major Domain Objects and Classes